 Walk through downtown Lexington and you'll not only discover a modern, busy metropolitan center, but you'll also get a sense of what Lexington was like 50, 100 or even 200 years ago.
-In total, the tour is a little less than two miles in length, with plenty of resting places along the way.
+In total the tour is a little less than two miles in length, with plenty of resting places along the way.

 The tour begins at Triangle Park at the intersection of North Broadway and Main Street.
-Parking is available in numerous lots in the area, including the lot on High St. across from Rupp Arena at Central Bank Center, and an indoor parking garage on Short St. between North Broadway and Mill St. From High St. walk north on Broadway two blocks to West Main St. to reach Triangle Park.
+Parking is available in numerous lots in the area, including the lot on High St. across from Rupp Arena at Central Bank Center, and an indoor parking complex on Short St. between North Broadway and Mill St. From High St. walk north on Broadway two blocks to West Main St. to reach Triangle Park.

-1. TRIANGLE PARK.
+- 1. TRIANGLE PARK.
 With its impressive rushing fountains and tree-lined promenades, Triangle Park is a favorite gathering spot for all ages.
-The park was built in 1981 with \$1 million in private donations and designed by internationally-known landscape architect Robert Zion.

-At the intersection of Main St. and Broadway, cross Main St. to get a close-up view of The Square.

-2. THE SQUARE.
-This block of late 19th-century and early 20th-century commercial buildings was given new life in the 1980s and houses a retail store, art galleries, restaurants and office space.
+The park was built with \$1 million in private donations and designed by internationally-known landscape architect Robert Zion. - At the intersection of Main St. and Broadway, cross Main St. to get a close-up view of The Square. - 2.
+THE SQUARE.
+This block of late 19th century and early 20th century commercial buildings was given new life in the 1980s and houses retail stores, galleries, restaurants and office space.
 The renovation and preservation of its historic façade won national and local awards.
-The Square is also home to the The Lexington Children's Museum and the Lexington Children's Theatre.

-Continue west on Main St. looking across Main to see the Central Bank Center

-3. CENTRAL BANK CENTER/RUPP ARENA.
-Named for UK Coach Adolph Rupp, who reigned at UK for 42 years, achieving a record of 879 victories and 190 losses.
-Rupp Arena is the home court for the UK Wildcats.
+The Square is also home to the Explorium of Lexington and the Lexington Children's Theatre.
+At Algonquin St. take a look across the street to the Central Bank Center. - 3.
+CENTRAL BANK CENTER/RUPP ARENA.
+Named for UK Coach Adolph Rupp, who reigned at UK for 42 years, achieving a record of 879 victories and 190 losses, Rupp Arena is the home court for the UK Wildcats.
 It is also used for major concerts.
 The surrounding 11-acre complex houses Lexington's Convention Center.
-Renovations completed in 2022 include a new façade, expanded meeting, exhibition and ballroom spaces, and an art installation by internationally renowned sculptor, John Henry.

-Continue on Main St. toward Jefferson St. passing First Baptist Church, built in 1913, on your right.

-4. MARY TODD LINCOLN HOUSE.
+A new façade, expanded meeting, exhibition and retail spaces, plus a park are under construction. - 4.
+FIRST BAPTIST CHURCH.
+The large Collegiate Gothic style church to your right constructed of Bedford stone was built in 1913 at the cost of approximately \$125,000.
+It is the fourth Baptist church at this location and offers seating for 1,500 congregants. - 5.
+MARY TODD LINCOLN HOUSE.
 Mary Todd, who became First Lady as wife of 16th President Abraham Lincoln, was born in Lexington in 1818.
 Her father and stepmother moved the family to this 16-room house on your left in 1832.
 It's said that during visits to the Todd home, Lincoln loved to spend time reading in his father-in-law's extensive library.
-Tours are offered seasonally; call (859) 233-9999.

-5. MAIN STREET BAPTIST CHURCH.
-As with most predominantly black churches around the country and in Kentucky, the roots of Main Street Baptist Church start with a formerly enslaved man.
-The Independent Baptist Church was organized by Pastor Frederick Braxton with the help of Samuel Johnson in 1862.
-The property had been purchased in 1853 from the heirs of Eliza Todd, Mary Todd Lincoln's mother.

-Turn right on Jefferson St. and continue straight for a variety of restaurants, or turn right onto West Short St. to continue

-6. WESTERN SUBURB HISTORIC DISTRICT.
-West Short and nearby streets represent a typical middle-class neighborhood of the mid-1800s.
-(If you're particularly interested in residential architecture, turn left instead of right and explore the 600 block of West Short St., with its brick sidewalk, wrought-iron, picket fences, and small courtyards.)
+Seasonal hours.
+(859) 233-9999 Turn right on Jefferson St. and continue north for a variety of restaurants, or turn right onto West Short St. to continue your tour. - 6.
+WESTERN SUBURB HISTORIC DISTRICT.
+West Short and nearby streets represent a typical middle class neighborhood of the mid-1800s.
+(If you're particularly interested in residential architecture, turn left instead of right and explore the 600 block of West Short St., with its brick sidewalk, wrought-iron and picket fences and small courtyards.)